dutchaug/beginners-workshop/lesson03/README.md

-# Lesson 3 - Intents, Tasks and the Activity Back Stack
+# Lesson 3<br/>Intents, Tasks and the Activity Back Stack

 An application usually contains multiple activities.
 Each activity should be designed around a specific kind of action the user can perform and can start other activities.
 For example, an email application might have one activity to show a list of new email.
 When the user selects an email, a new activity opens to view that email.